Midweek (Irish TV series)

-Midweek was an Irish weekly television news magazine broadcast by TV3.
+Midweek is an Irish weekly television news magazine broadcast by TV3.
 Produced by TV3 News, the programme focused more on human interest stories than international and political subjects.
 It aired Wednesday at 22:00.

 History

 Midweek was broadcast for the first time on 9 September 2009.
 It was introduced at a time when TV3 was expanding its home-produced programmes.
 The show was scheduled for Wednesday nights to avoid a clash with Prime Time which is broadcast at a similar time on RTÉ One on Tuesday and Thursday nights.

 In contrast to the Prime Time programme, Midweek focused on more human interest stories rather than hard current affairs stories.
 It featured studio debate, reports, pre-recorded video links and interviews.
 The first series of Midweek was broadcast on Wednesday nights at 21:00.
 All subsequent series have been broadcast on Wednesday nights at 22:00 The programme is followed by a news summary and Tonight with Vincent Browne.

 In July 2014 it was announced that Midweek would not be returning instead it is to be replaced by a special documentaries unit at TV3.